MICHAEL FISHER – PRESIDENT

 Mike has led Grand Prix International as President and GM for the past 22 years, a business that began with his father John Fisher, who founded the company in 1978 after careers with Montgomery Ward in Chicago and Milton Bradley here in Springfield.
 Beginning his professional life in 1984, Mike worked in sales and marketing outside the toy and game industry and purchased GPI from his father in 1999 when the latter entered a happy retirement.
 In its previous incarnation, GPI supplied components to US-based toy companies and commercial printers, but under Mike’s leadership, quickly pivoted to offer complete board game development and production.
 For the past 25 years, he’s been an avid runner, biker, and triathlete who now enjoys backpacking along the many trails and mountains of New England.
 Mike’s favorite game is Codenames,, which he plays with his family.
 He’s also never hesitant to take out the trash at the office (and we thank him for it).

-TAMI MURPHY – DIRECTOR OF BUSINESS DEVELOPMENT / ACCOUNT MANAGER
+TAMI MURPHY – ACCOUNT MANAGER / MARKETING MANAGER

 Tami is an active member of the specialty / small retailer toy and game community.
 She is the Chair of ASTRA’s Innovation Council, was a past member of their Board of Directors, and is an ASTRA Certified Play Expert (CPE).
 She’s also a board member of The Roachy Fund, a charitable organization formed by GPI employees and the Roach family that raises scholarship money for students interested in a career in commercial art and board game creation.
-She joined our team in 2005 with The Haywire Group, and now services GPI customers such as Hunt A Killer and University Games.
+She joined our team in 2005 with The Haywire Group, and now services GPI customers such as Hunt A Killer, Yellow Scope, and others.
 She previously worked in sales for an event planning firm and an industrial manufacturing company.
-She is a PROUD (note the all caps) alumni of The Ohio State University, and a passionate (some would say “obnoxious”) Ohio State football fan.
-Tami loves Boggle, and cherishes every opportunity to beat her Mom at the game, the latter of whom is an avid gamer and crossword puzzler.
+She is a PROUD (note all caps) alumni of The Ohio State University and a passionate (some would say “obnoxious”) Ohio State football fan.
+Tami loves Boggle and cherishes every opportunity to beat her Mom at the game, the latter of whom is an avid gamer and crossword puzzler.

 DAVID BLANCHARD – VP, BUSINESS DEVELOPMENT